Acting as an Executor can be a confusing and stressful experience. We’ve been helping Executors manage their duties since 1969.

 You may have to open a bank account in the name of the estate, into which all funds owed to the estate should be deposited and from which debtors must be paid.

-11. Will I have to file a tax return for the Deceased?
+11. Will I have to file a tax return for the deceased?

-An Executor is liable to lodge taxation returns on behalf of the deceased person.
+An executor is liable to lodge taxation returns on behalf of the deceased person.
 You should consult your accountant to help you with the deceased person’s taxation affairs.

 12. When and how are the assets distributed?